Maldives

+Maldives is the smallest country in Asia.
+Its land area is only 298 km2, but this is spread over roughly 90000 km2 of the sea, making it one of the world's most spatially dispersed sovereign states.
+With a population of 515,132 in the 2022 census, it is the second least populous country in Asia and the ninth-smallest country by area, but also one of the most densely populated countries.
+Maldives has an average ground-level elevation of around 1.5 m above sea level, and a highest natural point of only 2.4 m, making it the world's lowest-lying country.
+Some sources state the highest point, Mount Villingili, as 5.1 m.

-In the 12th century Islam reached the Maldivian Archipelago, which was consolidated as a sultanate, developing strong commercial and cultural ties with Asia and Africa.
-From the mid-16th century, the region came under the increasing influence of European colonial powers, with the Maldives becoming a British protectorate in 1887.
+Malé is the capital and the most populated city, traditionally called the "King's Island", where the ancient royal dynasties ruled from its central location.
+Maldives has been inhabited for over 2,500 years.
+Documented contact with the outside world began around 947 AD when Arab travellers began visiting the islands.
+In the 12th century, partly due to the importance of the Arabs and Persians as traders in the Indian Ocean, Islam reached the Maldivian Archipelago.
+Maldives was soon consolidated as a sultanate, developing strong commercial and cultural ties with Asia and Africa.
+From the mid-16th century, the region came under the increasing influence of European colonial powers, with Maldives becoming a British protectorate in 1887.
 Independence from the United Kingdom came in 1965, and a presidential republic was established in 1968 with an elected People's Majlis.
 The ensuing decades have seen political instability, efforts at democratic reform, and environmental challenges posed by climate change and rising sea levels.

-The Maldives became a founding member of the South Asian Association for Regional Cooperation (SAARC).
-It is also a member of the United Nations, the Commonwealth of Nations, the Organisation of Islamic Cooperation, and the Non-Aligned Movement.
-The World Bank classifies the Maldives as having an upper-middle income economy.
-Fishing has historically been the dominant economic activity, and remains the largest sector by far, followed by the rapidly growing tourism industry.
-The Maldives rates "high" on the Human Development Index, with per capita income significantly higher than other SAARC nations.
+Maldives became a founding member of the South Asian Association for Regional Cooperation (SAARC).

+Fishing has historically been the dominant economic activity, and remains the second largest sector, behind the rapidly growing tourism industry.
+Maldives rates "high" on the Human Development Index, with a per capita income significantly higher than other SAARC nations.
+The World Bank classifies Maldives as having an upper-middle income economy.

-The Maldives was a member of the Commonwealth of Nations from July 1982 until withdrawing from the organisation in October 2016 in protest of allegations by other nations of its human rights abuses and failing democracy.
-The Maldives rejoined the Commonwealth on 1 February 2020 after showing evidence of functioning democratic processes and popular support.
+Maldives is a member of the United Nations, the Commonwealth of Nations, the Organisation of Islamic Cooperation, and the Non-Aligned Movement, and is a Dialogue Partner of the Shanghai Cooperation Organisation.
+It temporarily withdrew from the Commonwealth in October 2016 after being threatened with expulsion from the organisation for its human rights infringements and democratic backsliding.
+It was readmitted to the Commonwealth on 1 February 2020 after showing evidence of reform and functioning democratic processes.

 Etymology

-According to legends, the first settlers of the Maldives were people known as Dheyvis.
-The first Kingdom of the Maldives was known as Dheeva Maari.
-During the 3rd century BCE visit of emissaries, it was noted that the Maldives was known as Dheeva Mahal.
+According to legends, the first settlers of Maldives were people known as Dheyvis.
+The first Kingdom of Maldives was known as Kingdom of Dheeva Maari.
+During the 3rd century BCE visit of emissaries, it was noted that Maldives was known as Dheeva Mahal.